 Properties defined on

-receivers- a list of target Players, Objects (usually Characters) or Channels to send the message to.
+receivers- a list of target Accounts, Objects (usually Characters) or Channels to send the message to.
 The types of receivers can be mixed in any combination.

 header- this has a max-length of 128 characters.
 This could be used to store mime-type information for this type of message (such as if it’s a mail or a page), but depending on your game it could also instead be used for the subject line or other types of header info you want to track.
 Being an indexed field it can be used for quick look-ups in the database.